-The BS in Natural Science is a pre-professional degree that is designed to prepare students to enter medical school and other health science professional programs.
-The degree has the needed prerequisites for entry into medical school along with additional science and health classes designed to prepare the student to succeed in medical school and other health-science programs.
-Our unique Weimar health classes include hands-on training in alternative and complementary health care and lifestyle medicine undertaken during clinical times with the NEWSTART[®] nurses and physicians.
-Students that finish the course will have a broad experience in health and natural healing techniques that will greatly enhance their future effectiveness as medical missionary doctors.
+The BS in Natural Science, along with the required Health and Wellness, Pre-PT Track minor, is a pre-professional degree that is designed to prepare students to enter an advanced program of study in physical therapy.
+The degree has prerequisites for entry into a physical therapy program along with additional science and health classes designed to prepare the student to succeed in their post-graduate studies.
+Students may choose to take advantage of hands-on training in alternative and complementary health care and lifestyle medicine undertaken during clinical times with the NEWSTART® and/or Nedley Depression and Anxiety Recovery Program® nurses and physicians.
+Students that finish this program of study will have a broad experience in health and natural healing techniques that will greatly enhance their future effectiveness as medical missionary physical therapists.